oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 complex type value, properties of that value can be addressed by further property name composition.

-## <a name="AddressingaPropertyValue" href="#AddressingaPropertyValue">4.7 Addressing a Property Value</a>
+## <a name="AddressingaRawValue" href="#AddressingaRawValue">4.7 Addressing a Raw Value</a>

-To address the raw value of a primitive property, clients append the path segment `/$value` to the property URL.
+To address the raw value of a primitive property or operation result, clients append the path segment `/$value` to the property or operation URL.

-Properties of type `Edm.Stream` already return the raw value of the media stream and do not support appending the `/$value` segment.
+Properties and operation results of type `Edm.Stream` already return the raw value of the media stream and do not support appending the `/$value` segment.

 ## <a name="AddressingtheCountofaCollection" href="#AddressingtheCountofaCollection">4.8 Addressing the Count of a Collection</a>